The Sirin homelab project

 My testing and development VM.
 App deployments here are managed with Dokploy.

-I run a lightweight LXC container that hosts Ansible Semaphore, a web-based frontend for running Ansible playbooks.
+I run a lightweight LXC container that host Semaphore UI, a web-based frontend for running Ansible playbooks.
 I use this to automate deployment tasks, container updates, and infrastructure changes.

 Each VM runs apps using Docker, with different management layers depending on its role: